carpentries/carpentries.org-archive/pages/sponsorship.md

 Logo linked to sponsor designated URL, posted on https://carpentries.org/sponsorship.
 Sponsors listed in order of package level.

 #### Mention in The Carpentries Newsletter
-One mention in The Carpentries newsletter.
+One item submitted to The Carpentries biweekly newsletter, Carpentries Clippings.

 #### Logo on carpentries.org/jobs
 Logo linked to sponsor’s careers page listed on https://carpentries.org/jobs/ for one year.

 #### Social media visibility
 Social media promotion via @thecarpentries on Twitter (9,077 followers).
 - Empowerment Sponsor - up to 4 posts per year
 - Champion - up to 2 posts per year